 The survey is a result of the knowledge partnership between RS Components and CIPS, which represents procurement professionals globally.
-More than 850 CIPS members took part in the research, which forms the basis of the Indirect Procurement Report 2018: drivers of change and how to respond whitepaper (available to download now).
+More than 850 CIPS members took part in the research, which forms the basis of the Indirect Procurement Report 2018: drivers of change and how to respond whitepaper.

-Here, Mike England, President EMEA, RS Components, and Helen Alder, Head of Knowledge and Product Development, CIPS, discuss what the survey reveals about pressures within procurement and how those in the industry can respond.
+Here, Mike England, Chief Operating Officer for RS Components, and Helen Alder, Head of Knowledge at CIPS, discuss what the survey reveals about pressures within procurement and how those in the industry can respond.

-“You can’t keep cutting costs and squeezing suppliers on price because it isn’t sustainable”Helen Alder, Head of Knowledge and Product Development, CIPS
+“You can’t keep cutting costs and squeezing suppliers on price because it isn’t sustainable”Helen Alder, Head of Knowledge, The Chartered Institute of Procurement & Supply

 The top five business pressures facing MRO professionals